megasser/annodoc/amti/obj_aff.md

 title: obj:aff
 ---

-<h2><code>obj:aff</code>: object morphology</h2>
+<h2><code>obj:aff</code>, <code>obl:aff</code>, <code>obj1:aff</code>, <code>obj2:aff</code>: object morphology</h2>

-The subrelation :aff is used for the plain object suffixes within finite verbs.
-Note that these do not necessarily agree with a syntactic obj argument.
+The subrelation :aff is used for object suffixes within finite verbs.

+Amharic has three possible object suffixes, a "plain" one, often cross-referencing the obj argument, and two prepositional ones, often cross-referencing obl arguments.
+We call these obj:aff and obl:aff respectively.

+Tigrinya has two possible object suffixes, one cross-referencing a more central, the other a less central participant.
+Following terminology used by Kifle (2011), we refer to these as obj1:aff and obj2:aff respectively.

 - am-S-23: ወንድሜን ያውቀዋል ። 'He knows my brother.'